Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: INTRODUCTION

-Along with the aforementioned high-throughput measurements of single-cell behavior using on-chip cell-manipulation techniques~\cite{Ito2017, Ito2020}, recent data-driven approaches may allow for the estimation of the mechanical properties of individual RBCs from experimentally measurable data, e.g., morphological features from single-cell microscope images~\cite{Lamoureux2022, Rizzuto2021}.
+RBC deformability has been well investigated for over several decades~\cite{Chien1987}.
+In more recently, researchers successfully quantified single-cell deformability at high-throughput by exposing cells to a shear flow in a microfluidic channel, e.g., in~\citet{Fregin2019, Toepfner2018, Otto2015}, where numerical-experimental integrated analysis was applied to estimate hydrodynamic stress acting on the deformed cell surface.
+For instance, \citet{Toepfner2018} analyzed the size and stiffness of human blood cells without any labeling or separation at rates of $1000$ cells~sec$^{-1}$.
+Along with these studies, recent data-driven approaches may allow for the estimation of the mechanical properties of individual RBCs from experimentally measurable data, e.g., morphological features from single-cell microscope images~\cite{Lamoureux2022, Rizzuto2021}.
 Since such a posteriori approaches are well suited to big data and artificial intelligence (AI), they have recently attracted particular attention not only in hematological diagnosis~\cite{Guncar2018} but also in transfusion medicine~\cite{Isiksacan2023}.
 Despite these efforts, there is still no established methodology for estimating the statistical average of mechanical properties of individual RBCs from (macro-)rheological data, which can be obtained with usual rheometric tests, and the possibility of such estimations has not been proved.
 Therefore our primary question in this study is {\it whether we can estimate the deformability of individual RBCs from the rheological data of RBC suspensions}.
 In particular, we examine whether the membrane shear elasticity $G_s$, as determined from the shear viscosity by means of experimental measurements, is indeed comparable to the value obtained with a single-cell mechanical stretch test, e.g., in~\citet{Suresh2005}.
-Since the dynamics of individual RBCs are also affected by the contrast in viscosity between the cytoplasm ($\mu_1$) and plasma ($\mu_0$), the interplay between a fluid and membrane is of paramount importance in estimating cell behavior.
-The next question, therefore, is {\it how the viscosity ratio $\mu_1/\mu_0$ between the cytoplasm and plasma alters the relative membrane shear elasticity at the single-cell level}.
+Since the fluid-membrane interactions are also affected by the contrast in viscosity between the cytoplasm ($\eta_1$) and plasma ($\eta_0$), the interplay between a fluid and membrane is of paramount importance in estimating cell behavior.
+The next question, therefore, is {\it how the viscosity ratio $\eta_1/\eta_0$ between the cytoplasm and plasma alters the relative membrane shear elasticity at the single-cell level}.